Bachelor Electrical and electronic engineering

 - Apply nowThe program starts once a year

 - Meet usOpen Days, Student for a day etc.

 Looking for a technical career aimed at the future?
 Become an electrical engineer.
 Work on the transition to sustainable energy.
-Or develop smart, user-friendly machines and devices.
+Or develop smart automated manufacturing or industrial processes.
 Electrical and Electronic Engineering at HAN gives you a solid start to a rewarding career.

 Why study Electrical and Electronic Engineering at HAN?

 HAN collaborates with top firms in the energy and electrical engineering sector.

 Arnhem has a clustering of companies and institutions involved in energy transition and infrastructure.

 Easy transition to HAN’s Master in Engineering Systems with 5 different specializations.